tejinderrai/public/README.md

 This is where I share all my code as community contributions.

+Blazor Simple AI is an interactive SPA which demonstrates various Microsoft Azure AI service capabilities.

 RSSFeedRead is a console application which reads the dotnet teams blog posts.

 EventHubConsoleRESTAPICaller is a console application which writes a message to An Azure Event Hub using the REST API with SAS authentication.